bangle-io/bangle-io/CONTRIBUTING.md

 ## Actions

-Action is a syncronous fire and forget system.
+Action is a synchronous fire and forget system.
 The dispatcher of action is not expected to handle the failure.
 If while handling the action a failure occurs, its up to the handler to show a popup notification to the user or not.

 Every handler in the application will be called in the order of their setup, untill one of them returns true.
 The handler returning true will be considered as the true handler of the action.
 This mechanism exists for other extensions to passively watch an action being dispatced, though they do need to be defined before the true handler extension.